jaehyoung-choi/mitoPRS/README.md

 Input Data (Target): Plink binary files on ***GRCh37/hg19*** coordinates.
 "TargetPrefix" refers to the file prefix of the plink binary files (E.g. *targetprefix*.{bim, bed, fam})

-> Current version supports "rsids" and/or "CHR:POS" format.
-Ref and Alt Allele formats are saved in files within /mitoPRS/ref/ directory)

 > Place target data in ./mitoPRS/ directory

 Reference 1: 1KG Reference For PC-projection (Download from below)